IDEA Fund Chair

 At UVa, Tierney led the Business Women’s Forum at Darden (now GWIB) and received the Hyde Award while completing a dual MBA and Ph.D. in Education.
 She is a member of the Raven Society.
 Tierney, Greg, and their three children Naia, Cole, and Jude live in Charlottesville.

 University of Virginia, CLAS, BA, 1993

 Howard University School of Law, JD, 1997

-Stephanie is an Associate Counsel in the Commercial Markets Law Group of The Hartford Financial Services Group, Inc. At The Hartford, Stephanie is the co-chair of the Attraction & Retention Committee of the Black Insurance Professional Network (BIPN), as well as a member of the Group Benefits Diversity and Inclusion Council, the Professional Women’s Network, and the Law & Communications Department Diversity Committee.
+Stephanie is Senior Counsel in the Reinsurance, Claims, and Group Benefits Law Group c.
+At The Hartford, Stephanie is the co-chair of the Attraction & Retention Committee of the Black Insurance Professional Network (BIPN), as well as a member of the Group Benefits Diversity and Inclusion Council, the Professional Women’s Network, and the Law & Communications Department Diversity Committee.

 Prior to joining The Hartford, she worked in Washington, DC as a law clerk for the Chief Judge of the Superior Court of the District of Columbia, at Arnold & Porter, LLP, and at Howard University in Washington, DC.
 Stephanie is a graduate of the University of Virginia and Howard University School of Law.